Crab

 Understanding the key chemical compounds helps explain why crab pairs well with certain ingredients.

-Carotenoid pigment responsible for reddish hue in cooked crab; powerful antioxidant with anti-inflammatory effects
+Carotenoid pigment responsible for red coloration when cooked; potent antioxidant with anti-inflammatory properties

 Quick Tips